Adam Aitken: Career

 His writing continues to demonstrate a deep interest in issues of cross-cultural identity and family connection in a transnational context, and cultural hybridity.

-Adam's work has been translated into French, Swedish, German, Polish, Malay, Mandarin and Russian, and is published internationally, most notably in Poetry Magazine.
-He has also served as a co-editor (with Kim Cheng Boey and Michelle Cahill) of the Contemporary Asian Australian Poets anthology, a book now included in the NSW High School English syllabus.
+Aitken's work has been translated into French, Swedish, German, Polish, Malay, Mandarin and Russian, and is published internationally, most notably in Poetry Magazine.
+He has also served as a co-editor (with Kim Cheng Boey and Michelle Cahill) of the Contemporary Asian Australian Poets anthology, a book included in the NSW High School English syllabus as of 2013.

 In December 2021 he won the Patrick White Award.

 Aitken's seventh collection is Revenants (Giramondo Press 2022).
 It was shortlisted for the 2023 Kenneth Slessor Prize for Poetry.